 By the time the guests arrived Mailer was ensconced in a high-backed wicker chair in the centre of the living room, sipping an orange juice and red wine (it was his cocktail of choice).
 He was – there is no other phrase for it – holding court.

 He wore black Ugg boots and a black woollen fleece that had been – I learned later – a gift from Russell Crowe.
-Even from quite close by, he looked like an old man.
+Up close, he looked like an old man.
 He seemed thinner, reduced, a rough sketch of the Mailer from the famous photographs – the man who once claimed he shook hands with Sonny Liston and saw fear in the boxer’s eyes.

 Mailer was talking to his old friend Robert Lucid, the man he had chosen as his official biographer.
 But people – students, academics, actors – kept going up to him and sitting in the empty chair beside him, and Mailer would smile and shake their hands and chat to them for a few minutes.